roryfitz/portfolio/Heart_Failure.md

-I then created a second table that displayed the standard deviations that corresponded with the means from the first table
+I then created a second table that displayed the standard deviations that corresponded with the means from the first table.
 ```python
 # create table 2
 print('Table 2: Standard Deviations for Table 1 Means')